salma-emara/aps105-book/textbook/chapters/chapter13-linked-lists/insert-find-observe-into-linkedlist.md

 ```

-**Special case 2: The value of the new node is greater than the value of the last node in the linked list.** We can handle this case by checking if `current->next` is `NULL`.
-If `current->next` is `NULL`, we just make `current->next` point to the new node.
-We need to create the node first and point to it by `newNode`, then make `current->next = newNode`.
-We return `true` is the node is successfully created, `false` otherwise.
+**Special case 2: The value of the new node is greater than the value of the last node in the linked list.** This will make the present implementation in lines $9$ to $12$ loop till `current` points to the last node in the linked list.
+After that if we check the condition of the loop `current->next->data`, we get a segmentation fault since `current->next` is `NULL`.
+We can handle this case by checking if `current->next` is `NULL` before checking `current->next->data`.
+If `current->next` is `NULL`, we just make `current->next` point to the `newNode`: `current->next = newNode`.
+This is after creating the node first and point to it by `newNode`.
+We return `true` if the node is successfully created, `false` otherwise.
 The following figure shows what we can do to insert the node at the tail of the linked list, when the value of the new node is greater than the value of the last node.

 ```{figure} ./images/insertIntoOrder-last.png
 :alt: insertIntoOrderedList